A Day in a Life Full of Chocolate

 By one-thirty in the afternoon, the kitchen is winding down: the baking done for the day, cakes and brownies cooling on the racks, pans and tools cleaned and put away, task list drawn up for the next busy day.
 The café, however, has just gotten past the morning rush and is still awaiting its influx of afternoon customers wanting a teatime snack or a chocolate bar and evening strollers looking for dessert and coffee after dinner.
 As I finish cleaning up the kitchen, I look out into the store and see people poring over the truffles and candies, their children with hands pressed to the display case, exclaiming over the miniature cupcakes or baby chocolate chip cookies, everyone smiling and abuzz in the presence of so much chocolate.
 I can go home knowing that all the pastries I’ve made today are still in the store, waiting to give pleasure to everyone who enters.
 How could the day end on a sweeter note?

-Recipe provided by Caroline Romanski
+Recipe courtesy of Caroline Romanski

 Makes about 60 cookies